FINERY X NYCDSA: Personalized Clothing Recommender System

 Qifan Wang is a recent NYU graduate with MS in Management Information Systems, with previous experiences in business analytics and marketing industry, Qifan is passionate about applying Data Science on the field of business.
 With 12 weeks of intensive training in the NYC Data Science Bootcamp, he is more confident with handling large datasets and doing machine learning modeling.

-Mimi Chung is an aspiring data analyst with experience in the chemical and innovative material science industry as an associate engineer.
+Mimi Chung is an aspiring data scientist with experience in the chemical and innovative material science industry as an associate engineer.
 Previously, she has worked across multiple functions to research, develop and sell conductive materials.
 She has experience in data analysis, web scraping with Python, data visualization in R, and predictive modeling utilizing several machine learning methods.

 Radha Vundavalli is the Director at Cognizant Technology Solutions.